Frequently Asked Wedding Photography Questions

 We’d love to book!
 How do we proceed??

-Great!
-I’ll send you a wedding agreement, and an invoice.
-Payment is 50% upon booking, and the balance of 50% is due by the 1st day of the month preceding your wedding (so if your wedding day is July 15th, then the payment is due by the 1st of June).
+Excellent!
+Please check my availability here first, and if I do have your date free I’ll send you a wedding agreement and an invoice.
+Payment is 50% upon booking, and the balance of 50% is due by the first day of the month preceding your wedding (so if your wedding day is July 15th, then the payment is due by the 1st of June).